Many first-time snowboarders start out by renting their board. Wise move!

 What To Consider When Buying a Snowboard.

-We’ve already discussed snowboard types, snowboard brands and some key snowboard features.
-We’ve also discussed choosing the right board for your ability (if you’re unsure, try our snowboard ability chart).
+We’ve already discussed choosing the right board for your ability.
+If you’re still unsure, try our snowboard ability chart

-Here are the last few things to consider when choosing a board -other than the price of course!
+Here are a few other things to consider when choosing a board – other than the price of course!

 1. Snowboard Length

-When buying a board, you want to pay attention to the length.
+When buying a board, pay extra attention to the length.
 Generally speaking, beginners should stick with boards on the shorter end of their range.
-Because they can be harder to maneuver, longer boards are best for the more advanced folks.
+Because they can be harder to maneuver, longer boards are better for the more advanced riders.

 Your height and weight will help determine the best snowboard length.
-Take a look at this snowboard size chart to get an idea of how long your board should be.
+Take a look at our snowboard size charts to get an idea of your perfect measurements.

 2. Snowboard Width